 Elizabeth’s interest in governance includes an active role on public and not-for-profit boards at local, regional and national level all connected to young people, education or homelessness.
 In 2011 she was appointed a Deputy Lieutenant of Oxfordshire.

-Stephen Armstrong writes for the Sunday Times, the Evening Standard, Wired, Elle and Wallpaper.
-He is the author of four books: The White Island – a history of Ibiza; War plc – an investigation into the private security industry which inspired Ken Loach’s Route Irish; The Super Rich Shall Inherit The Earth – an account of the rise of oligarchs in the developing and developed world; and the Road To Wigan Pier Revisited – uncovering hidden poverty in the UK.
-He is the editor of Scalpel, a bi-annual review of new talent, and contributes to Radio 4 – from columns on Front Row to presenting documentaries.
+He has written five books: The White Island – a history of Ibiza; War plc – an investigation into the private security industry which inspired Ken Loach’s Route Irish; The Super Rich Shall Inherit the Earth – an account of the rise of oligarchs in the developing and developed world; The Road To Wigan Pier Revisited – uncovering hidden poverty in the UK; and The New Poverty – part of the Unreported Britain project.

 Louise is the safeguarding contact for the Orwell Youth Prize.
 She can be contacted at firstname.lastname@example.org.